ddalakas/ag-gpt-bert/pretraining/README.md

 # GPT-BERT Pretraining

 This directory contains the code for pretraining a GPT-BERT model.
-The `train_distributed.py` file is used to train the model across multiple GPUs (4) on the same node.
+The `train_dist.sh` script is used to launch the `train_distributed.py` file across multiple GPUs (4) on the same node.
 The distributed training is implemented using PyTorch's native `torchrun` utility.

 ## Training Script

-An example usage of the training script is given below:
+An example usage of the training script (as in `train_dist.sh`) is given below:

 ```bash
 torchrun \